 III.
 Rhetorical Situation

 Everyone has various biases on any number of topics.
-For example, you might have a toward listening to music radio stations rather than talk radio or news programs.
+For example, you might have a bias toward listening to music radio stations rather than talk radio or news programs.
 You might have a bias toward working at night rather than in the morning, or working by deadlines rather than getting tasks done in advance.
 These examples identify minor biases, of course, but they still indicate preferences and opinions.

 Handling bias in writing and in daily life can be a useful skill.
 It will allow you to articulate your own points of view while also defending yourself against unreasonable points of view.
 The ideal in persuasive writing is to let your reader know your bias, but do not let that bias blind you to the primary components of good argumentation: sound, thoughtful evidence and a respectful and reasonable address of opposing sides.